daesystephens/daesystephens.github.io/lab04.md

 CSS has the following position schemes that allows you to control the layout of your page.

 - **Normal Flow**
-    Since this is the default way you don't need to add into CSS
+    <br />Since this is the default way you don't need to add into CSS
 - **Relative Position**
     ```css
     position: relative;